mesosphere/spark-build/docs/security.md

 ```
 will place the content of `spark/my-secret-file` into the `PLACEHOLDER` environment variable and the `target-secret-file` file
 as well as the content of `spark/my-secret-envvar` into the `SECRET_ENVVAR` and `placeholder-file`.
 In the case of binary
-secrets (tagged with `__dcos_base64__`, for example) the environment variable will still be empty because environment
+secrets the environment variable will still be empty because environment
-variables cannot be assigned to binary values.
+variables cannot be assigned binary values.

 # Spark SSL